 Be open with your employer about your condition and what support you may need

 To be able to find a good work/life balance you need to have a happy work environment.
 This involves having an employer that understands and accommodates your needs.
-By being open with your employer from the outset about where you may need support, facilitates an open and trusting relationship both ways.
+Being open with your employer from the outset about where you may need support, facilitates an open and trusting relationship both ways.
 It means that you have a better chance of discussing flexible working options and job-share roles.
 Having flexibility in your work life is important when struggling with a long-term health problem.
 Due to the variable nature of your condition, you may be able to work more hours one week than the next and this is where flexibility is key.

 Rest days in between working days